strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 	at io.vertx.core.impl.future.PromiseImpl.tryComplete(PromiseImpl.java:23) ~[io.vertx.vertx-core-4.4.6.jar:4.4.6]
 	at io.vertx.core.Promise.complete(Promise.java:66) ~[io.vertx.vertx-core-4.4.6.jar:4.4.6]
 ```
 So these logs are basically telling you that the broker are not empty and therefore the reconciliation is failing and cluster operations are blocked.
-TO get rid of this error you can revert the replica change in the Kafka resource.
+To get rid of this error you can revert the replica change in the Kafka resource.

 ### Scaling down the replicas (after emptying partition replicas from broker to be removed)